RajaHassanX36/Demo_Automation_DappwithMetamask_Framework/README.md

 # Demo Automation Framework for DApp Testing with MetaMask

-This project is an automated testing framework designed to test Decentralized Applications (DApps) with MetaMask integration.
-It provides a robust solution for automating the testing of Web3 applications using Selenium WebDriver and TestNG.
+This is a Web3-focused hybrid automation framework designed to test decentralized applications (dApps) that interact with MetaMask wallet extensions.
+Built with Java, Selenium, and TestNG, it offers full control over browser extensions and multi-tab workflows.

 ## 🚀 Features

-- Automated testing of DApps with MetaMask integration
+- Automated testing of dApps with MetaMask integration (via CRX extension)
+- Hybrid Page Object Model (POM) design
 - Selenium WebDriver for web automation
 - TestNG for test execution and management
 - Allure reporting for detailed test reports